fbpx

 Does house color affect home value?

-Studies in the past have shown that repainting your exterior before selling only offers a 55% return on investment, making it one of the least recommended improvements to make to boost your home value.
+Studies have shown that repainting your exterior before selling only offers a 55% return on investment, making it one of the least recommended improvements to boost your home value.

 Final Thoughts